 Japan and Europe have a shared vision for space exploration and intend to work even more closely together on preparing exploration of the Moon.
-For example, both parties, together with the Canadian Space Agency, are investigating a human lunar demonstrator mission which could pave the way for humans to return to the Moon and return samples from the surface via a Lunar Orbital Platform-Gateway.

 The statement included a commitment to providing data to help tackle global environmental issues as stipulated in the Paris climate agreement.
 JAXA will launch the GOSAT-2 satellite this year to collect greenhouse gas data.
 This will be shared and complement European missions, such as Copernicus Sentinel-5P.